 The Heartbleed vulnerability allows users anywhere on the Internet to query a server that is secured with OpenSSL (ver.
 1.0.1 through 1.0.1f), so that the server will return users’ account names and passwords, as well as web site encryption keys.
 Using tools that exploit Heartbleed, someone can steal credentials without being traced and can log in unauthorized and abuse any privileges associated with that account without anyone noticing.
 What’s even scarier is that if an attacker can steal a websites’ encryption keys, they can also decipher other encrypted information like payment information, usernames, passwords, email content, and much more.
 In addition, they could use this exploit to impersonate a legitimate website to phish users into revealing other personal information.

 This serious vulnerability puts Internet privacy at risk.
-A detailed technical write-up on this vulnerability can be found here.

 How Do I Know if I Am Affected and How Do I Fix Them?

 Many organizations are asking themselves, “Are my Internet systems vulnerable?”
 While end users must wait for systems administrators to repair this vulnerability (the fix is available), systems administrators should consider the following options to remedy this problem:

 - Identify all systems that are likely operating OpenSSL as a service.